ckatkinson/TriangulationCalculator/README.md

 # TriangulationCalculator
-Implements some of the concepts from my Fall 2018 topology course related to triangulations of surfaces.
+Implements some of the concepts from my topology course related to triangulations of surfaces.

 This is a work-in-progress and will likely change drastically.

 I'm teaching an introductory topology course (Math 4221) at UMN Morris.
 We're following L. Christine Kinsley's book "Topology of Surfaces".
-Just to see if I could, I decided to learn a bit more about Julia by attempting to implement some of the triangulation stuff.
+I decided to learn a bit more about Julia by attempting to implement some of the triangulation stuff.

 To use this, first be sure to have a working Julia installation.